Skip to content

 Architecture

-quicue.ca models infrastructure as typed dependency graphs in CUE.
-This document explains how the layers compose, what each module does, and how data flows from resource definitions to executable deployment plans.
+quicue.ca models any domain as typed dependency graphs in CUE.
+This document explains how the layers compose, what each module does, and how data flows from resource definitions to executable plans.

 Four-layer model